Erastova-group/ClayCode/docs/YAML.md

-# System specifications YAML file
+# `ClayCode.builder` System Specifications YAML file

 `ClayCode.builder` reads the parameters specified in this file.